velartrill/velartrill.github.io/orig/kestrel.md

 "Have you ever used anything like that?"

-"Yeah, I did the sync training with my hardsuit.
+"Yeah!
+I did the sync training with my hardsuit.
 It's pretty new tech and kind of experimental, so most people are still using the on-glove contacts for armor control.
 But thought-control is so intense, I can just operate on instinct and I'm probably a lot more effective than someone using the old-style interface.
 I bet I could take on ten *vitiular* like that and rip them apart.
 Man, what an edge that would have been in the War!"

 "'Vits… _vitiular_'?"

 "Your pronunciation is getting better already!
-Sorry, that's our name for -- I think you called them the _den tsuang,_ the Imperial Guard."
+Sorry, that's our name for -- I think you called them the _den tsuang vó,_ the Imperial Guard."

 "You're kidding me.
 Ten of those bitches, at once?"